By Billy Collins

 Online commerce is having its day in the sun.
 That our current state is the fault of a global pandemic is both correct, yet not the entire story.

-Yes, consumers and business alike have been forced to make a sizable number of their purchases through some digital channel during the last few months.
+Yes, consumers and business alike have been forced to make a sizable number of their purchases through some digital channel during the last year.
 However, e-commerce has been surging and eating into traditional sales channels for years.
-Now that COVID-19 is forcing consumer behavior change, business that have failed to make digital part of their sales model will struggle to remain viable in the coming years.
+Now that COVID-19 has forced consumer behavior change, businesses that have failed to make digital part of their sales model will struggle to remain viable in the coming years.

 Now, all bets are off.
 Companies that have spent a decade or more refining their digital sales channels alongside their physical infrastructure are going bankrupt.
 Companies that have never so much as launched a website are faced with myriad solutions, products and technologies to pick from.